akosba/xjsnark/README.md

 # xJsnark

-This is a framework for developing applications for zk-SNARKs. [xJsnark](http://www.cs.umd.edu/~akosba/papers/xjsnark.pdf) aims at bridging the gap between high-level programming and the cost of the compilation output.
-It provides a collection of front end features that enables programmers to write programs easily, and in a higher level way than before (especially for cryptographic applications).
+This is a high-level framework for developing applications for zk-SNARKs. [xJsnark](http://www.cs.umd.edu/~akosba/papers/xjsnark.pdf) aims at bridging the gap between high-level programming and the cost of the compilation output.
+It provides a collection of front end features that enables programmers to write zk-SNARK circuits in a higher level way than before (especially for cryptographic applications).
 On the other side, xjsnark's back end uses several techniques to reduce the cost of the output circuits, which could finally get to the cost of manually-developed circuits for some applications.

 xJsnark's front end is currently developed as a java extension on top of Jetbrains MPS V 3.3.5 (Installation instructions below).
 Using this framework enabled to have assistive customizable IDE features for our purposes, but users might need to get familiar to editing in this environment in the beginning.
 In the future, we will also consider extending the back end of our circuit generation to other front ends. xjsnark's back end code have not been released yet.
 It's just released as a jar with class files in this repo.

 xJsnark targets circuits for preprocessing QAP-based zk-SNARKs, and its outputs can be run on libsnark, through the jsnark interface.
 (Guidelines will be provided later)

-### Disclaimer
+### Examples included

-This is an early release that could contain issues and inconsistencies.
-The project is still in dev mode.
-At this point, I am still optimizing the back end, and adding features and refinements beyond what was in the paper, and consequently a lot of testing is still needed.
+This a list of the examples included in this release.
+Note that the code is viewable through the framework after checking out the project.
+The code of some of these examples, like the ZeroCash pour circuit, or RSA can be found in the [online full version of the paper](http://www.cs.umd.edu/~akosba/papers/xjsnark.pdf), with minor differences.

+- **SHA-256**: High-level implementation of SHA-256 that is compiled to an optimized circuit that is similar to the one produced by manual/low-level libraries, as in [jsnark](https://github.com/akosba/jsnark).
+- **AES-128**: This example applies an improved technique for S-Box implementation in the back end.
+See the paper for details.
+- **Secret Key Knowledge for RSA**: This example illustrates the native long integer types.
+- **Secret Key Knowledge for ECDSA (NIST P-256 Curve)**: This example illustrates the customizable finite field types.
+Check FieldDefTable for the field definition.
+Note that the complexity of the code does not change when the field is different from the field that the zk-SNARK circuit uses.
+- **Sorting verification using permutation verifier**: This example illustrates how to use the external code blocks for non-determinism (setting the values of the external witnesses provided by the prover), and the usage of the permutation verification native instruction which could enable writing more optimized circuits for some applications, like sorting, or pointer chasing.
+- **App: ZeroCash Pour Circuit**: High-level implementation of the Pour circuit in the [ZeroCash](http://zerocash-project.org/media/pdf/zerocash-extended-20140518.pdf) paper, that results into an optimized circuit.
+The code can be found in the appendix [here](http://www.cs.umd.edu/~akosba/papers/xjsnark.pdf).

+Please stay tuned for more updates and examples.
+To apply any updates and add examples automatically: apply VCS-> Update Project from the MPS framework.
+You might need to rebuild the xJsnark language after updates (right-click-> rebuild).

 ### Getting started